Functionality: bug-free, user-friendly and smart features

 Don’t underestimate your own experience.
 You may have worked on many complex projects and possess much know-how that your client does not.
 You are the expert.

-Many clients may not be aware of what user-friendly and smart features that CAN be developed.
+Many clients may not be aware of what user-friendly and smart features CAN be developed.
 Take initiative.

 Your success with this concept starts with delivering bug-free functionality, then making it user-friendly and ultimately implementing true smart features independently.
 How can you reach the next level?